BA Philosophy and English Literature

 With our BA Philosophy and English literature course, develop your critical and analytical skills and apply them to a variety of philosophical and literary texts.
 Our students become expert at presenting arguments clearly and persuasively.

 Your first year will introduce you to the general skills required for all philosophy.
 You can also select modules from outside the department.
-In years two and three you will have the opportunity to explore your chosen topic in more depth, with modules such as Ethics and Animals, Philosophy of Crime and Punishment and the Philosophy of Religion.
+In years two and three you will have the opportunity to explore your chosen topic in more depth.
+These may include studying philosophy in terms of ethics and animals, crime and punishment or religion.

 In your English Literature modules, you will read more of authors and genres that you may already know (from tragedy to Gothic, from Shakespeare and Dickens to Plath and Beckett).
 But you will also encounter aspects of literary studies that may be less familiar to you, from children’s literature to publishing studies and the history of the book.
 Our academics have published research on everything from medieval poetry to contemporary American fiction.

-As you progress through your degree, your module choices become more diverse and specialised: you can do archive work on Studying Manuscripts, or look at the politics of literature in Writing Global Justice.
+As you progress through your degree, your module choices become more diverse and specialised: you can pursue archive work, or look at the politics of literature.
 Everyone in the English Department, from new lecturers to professors, teaches at every level of the degree: this gives you the benefit of our expertise and makes you part of the conversation about our research and its impact outside the classroom.
 We place a strong emphasis on small-group learning within a friendly and supportive environment.
 In your first and second years, you will have a mix of lectures and seminars.

 In both subjects, you will be taught in small interactive seminar groups, encouraging discussion and debate with teaching staff and peers.
 Our small class sizes ensure that you will receive dedicated, individual attention.